joelkuiper/yesparql/README.md

 (sparql/result->clj result) ; converts to a Clojure map using the JSON serialization (sparql/result->json result)
 (sparql/result->csv result)
-(sparql/result->xml result) ; NOT RDF, but the SPARQL RDF Result format
+(sparql/result->xml result) ; NOT RDF, but the SPARQL RDF result format

-;; Only models can converted to RDF serializations,
+;; Only models can converted to RDF serializations.
-;; You can use rdf->model to convert a ResultSet
+;; You can use rdf->model to convert a ResultSet to a `Model`.
 ;; CONSTRUCT returns a Model, and does not need to be converted ;; ASK returns a boolean, as expected